cdapio/cdap/docs/developer-guide/source/examples/purchase.rst

 ``PurchaseHistory`` and ``Purchase``: ObjectStore Data Storage
 --------------------------------------------------------------
-The raw purchase data is stored in an ObjectStore dataset, *purchases*, with this method defined in ``PurchaseStore``::
+The raw purchase data is stored in an ObjectStore Dataset, *purchases*, with this method defined in ``PurchaseStore``::

   ``process(Purchase purchase)``

-This method is what actually puts data into the *purchases* dataset, by writing to the dataset with each purchase's timestamp and the ``Purchase`` Object.
+This method is what actually puts data into the *purchases* Dataset, by writing to the Dataset with each purchase's timestamp and the ``Purchase`` Object.

 The purchase history for each customer is compiled by the ``PurchaseHistoryWorkflow``, which uses a Map/Reduce job, ``PurchaseHistoryBuilder``, to aggregate all purchases into a per-customer purchase history.
-It writes to the *history* dataset, a custom dataset that embeds an ``ObjectStore`` and also implements the ``RecordScannable`` interface to allow SQL queries over the dataset.
+It writes to the *history* Dataset, a custom Dataset that embeds an ``ObjectStore`` and also implements the ``RecordScannable`` interface to allow SQL queries over the Dataset.

 ``PurchaseProcedure``: Procedure